 2.2.2.
 Plant upgrading, plant life management and licence renewals

-In 2015, Dukovany NPP had been in operation for 30 years and Temelín NPP for 15 years.
-The SÚJB conditionally approved operation of both NPPs on the performance of a periodic safety review to the extent specified in IAEA Safety Standards Series No. NS-G-2.10(1) on periodic safety review of nuclear power plants.
-The first review at Dukovany NPP was performed in 2005–2006 and the second in 2013–2014.
-The results of these reviews served as the basis of an application for a permit for operation after 2015, following 30 years of operation.
+As of 2015, Dukovany NPP had been in operation for 30 years and Temelín NPP for 15 years.
+The SÚJB conditionally approved operation of both NPPs on the performance of a periodic safety review to the extent specified in IAEA Safety Standards Series No. NS-G-2.10(1), Periodic Safety Review of Nuclear Power Plants.
+The first review at Dukovany NPP was performed in 2005–2006 and the second review in 2013–2014.
+The results of these activities served as the basis for a permit application for operation after 2015, following 30 years of operation.

-The application for the licence to continue operation of Dukovany NPP Unit 2 was submitted by CEZ, a.s., on 2 January 2017 and for Units 3 and 4 on 30 June 2017.
-In accordance with Act No. 263/2016 Coll., Atomic Act, SÚJB issued an operating licence for Unit 2 as of 28 June 2017 and for Unit 3 and 4 as of 19 December 2017, for an indeterminate period.
+The application for the permit to continue operation of the unit Dukovany-2 was submitted by CEZ, a.s., on 2 January 2017 and for the units 3 and 4 on 30 June 2017.
+In accordance with Act No. 263/2016 Coll., the Atomic Act, the SÚJB issued an operating permit for Unit 2 as of 28 June 2017 and for Unit 3 and 4 as of 19 December 2017, for an indeterminate period.

-For more information about upgrades and modernization of both NPPs please refer to the latest Czech Republic National Report under the Convention on Nuclear Safety.
+For more information about upgrades and modernization of both NPPs, please refer to the latest Czech Republic National Report under the Convention on Nuclear Safety, published in 2019.

-The Post-Fukushima National Action Plan (Rev. 3) was drafted on the basis of the European Union stress tests and provides a new stage of further enhancement of the plant safety levels.
+The Post-Fukushima National Action Plan (Rev. 4) was drafted on the basis of the European Union stress tests and provides additional enhancements of plant safety levels.